 Time to Pay and Time Payment Fee

-If you must make arrangements for more time to pay your fine and court costs, you will need to make that request to the court.
-You should be aware that the Court is required to impose an additional Time Payment Fee of $25 if the fine and costs are not paid in full before the expiration of 31 days.
-This fee is required by Article 103.103 of the Texas Local Government Code.
+If you must make arrangements for more time to pay your fine and costs, you will need to make that request to the court.
+You should be aware that the Court is required to impose an additional Time Payment Fee of $15 ($25 if assessed prior to January 1, 2020) if the fine and costs are not paid in full before the expiration of 31 days.
+This fee is required by Article 102.030 of the Texas Code of Criminal Procedure.

 Failure to Pay the Fine and Costs

-Should you default in the payment of the fine and costs, the court may require you to perform community service work to discharge all or part of the fine and costs.
-You will be given $50 credit for each 8 hours of community service work performed.
+Should you default in the payment of the fine and costs or should you be unable to pay all or part of the fine and costs, the court may require you to perform community service work to discharge all or part of the fine and costs.
+You will be given a minimum of $100 credit for each 8 hours of community service work performed.
 You may pay the fine and costs remaining due at any time.

 Collection Fee: If the fine and costs are more than sixty (60)

 days past due, the court may refer your case to a private attorney or